 There is no one technology that suits all 3D printing post processing applications, since the type of 3D printer, the 3D printing technology, the applied material type and the Level of labor (manual, semi-automated or automated have) have serious impact.

 The post-processing phase has impact on the following parameters within and for an organisation:

-Two day 3D Printing Event The 3D Post Processing Conference is part of a two-day event that covers the whole 3d printing / AM value chain from design to end product with four dedicated conferences plus one future looking conference, see below:
+Two day 3D Printing Event The 3D Post Processing Conference is part of the two day 3D Printing Event which covers the whole 3d printing / AM value chain from design to end product with four dedicated conferences plus one future looking conference, see below:

 The 3DDE Conference offers design and engineering professionals the chance to learn and to look at design challenges from different perspectives using 3D Printing/Additive Manufacturing.

 The roads to success in the 3D printing sector will depend on fine-tuning materials to the needs of each application.
 This fine-tuning process will involve the type and the quality, strength and costs of materials.